Yaon-C2H8N2/bahclePlayer/README.md

 ## Features

-- Login with your Twitch account.
+- [x] Login with your Twitch account.
-- Set up which channel Rewards you want to use and how (directly add to the queue or create a poll that needs to be validated) through the settings menu.
+- [x] Set up which channel Rewards you want to use and how (directly add to the queue or create a poll that needs to be validated) through the settings menu.
-- Auto refund the channel points if the song is not found.
+- [x] Auto refund the channel points if the song is not found.
-- Manage the queue and playlist (skip, remove, manually add songs).
+- [x] Manage the queue and playlist (skip, remove, manually add songs).
+- [ ] Customizable overlays to display the current song and the queue on your stream.

 ## Technologies
 - [React](https://reactjs.org/) for the frontend.